sap-tutorials/Tutorials/tutorials/cp-kyma-getting-started/cp-kyma-getting-started.md

 1. Create a role collection where you assign the needed role

-    This will allow you to later add additional roles to it if you're using other services of the SAP Cloud Platform in combination with Kyma runtime.
+    This will allow you to later add additional roles to it if you're using other services in combination with the Kyma runtime.

     In the left-hand menu, click **Security > Role Collections**.
 From there click the plus icon ( **+** ) to  create a new collection.